Skip to main content

 What are the causes of acute and chronic conditions?

-• Acute conditions are often caused by a virus or an infection but can also be caused by an injury resulting from a fall or an automobile accident, or by the misuse of drugs or medications.
+• Acute illnesses are often caused by a virus or an infection.
+But they can also be caused by an injury resulting from a fall or an automobile accident, or by the misuse of drugs or medications.

-• Chronic conditions are often caused by unhealthy behaviors that increase the risk of disease—poor nutrition, inadequate physical activity, overuse of alcohol, or smoking.
+• Chronic conditions are often caused by unhealthy behaviors that increase the risk of disease—like poor nutrition, inadequate physical activity, overuse of alcohol, or smoking.
 Social, emotional, environmental, and genetic factors also play a role.
 As people age, they are more likely to develop one or more chronic conditions.
+In fact, according to research published in 2025, 93% of adults age 65 and older have at least one condition, while 79% have two or more.1

 Why self-management for chronic conditions matters